ligolang/ligo/gitlab-pages/docs/advanced/timestamps-addresses.md

 ### Comparing Timestamps

-You can also compare timestamps using the same comparison operators as for numbers.
+You can compare timestamps using the same comparison operators applying to numbers.

 <!--DOCUSAURUS_CODE_TABS-->
 <!--Pascaligo-->